DrWaleedAYousef/Teaching/DataScience/README.md

 5. Review the basics of Multivariate Probability and Statistics
     *   [Multivariate Example](Code/Code-By-TAs)

-6. Review some basics of Calculus and solve optimization problems from [here](Assignments).
+6. Review some basics of Calculus and solve optimization problems from [Assignments](Assignments).

 ## Suggested Projects